kantoniko/kantoniko.github.io/README.md

-Online Ladino dictionary
+# Kantoniko - Ladino web site and dictionary

-The content of this repo is generated using the GitHub Action job in `.github/workflows/ci.yml` and it is displayed on https://kantoniko.com/
+This repo generates the web site called [Kantoniko](https://kantoniko.com/) using the GitHub Action job in `.github/workflows/ci.yml`.

-Do **NOT** edit the files in the `docs/` directory.
-Go to the source and edit the files there:

-The source of the code is in https://github.com/szabgab/ladino-diksionaryo-code/
+The source of the code is in https://github.com/kantoniko/ladino-diksionaryo-code/

-The source of the data is in https://github.com/szabgab/ladino-diksionaryo-data/
+The source of the data is in https://github.com/kantoniko/ladino-diksionaryo-data/

+It includes content from several other repositories listed here: https://github.com/kantoniko/

+Copyright: Gabor Szabo

+License: each repository has its own license.